prongbang/excelmetadata/README.md

 ## Limitations

 - Currently supports .xlsx files only (not .xls)
-- Comments extraction is defined but not implemented
 - Some advanced Excel features may not be captured
 - Images are extracted as binary data (base64 encoded in JSON)